charliegerard/beat-pose/README.md

 # BeatPose

-Play a BeatSaber-like game with body movements using Tensorflow.js & Posenet, in the browser!
+Play a Beat Saber clone with hand movements using Tensorflow.js & Posenet, in the browser!

 *Based on the awesome work by [Supermedium](http://supermedium.com/) on the [beat saver viewer](https://github.com/supermedium/beatsaver-viewer).*